Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-The overall device identification framework is described in Algorithm~\ref{algo:suuc_cancel}.
-Throughout the algorithm, we maintain three lists: $\hat{ \mathcal{K} }$ is a list storing the estimated device indices, $\mathcal{L}$ is a list of devices that are to be successively cancelled out from the bipartite graph, and $\mathcal{B}$ is a list of unprocessed frequency bins.
-At the start of the algorithm, we initialize the lists $\hat{ \mathcal{K} }$ and $\mathcal{L} $ as empty, and $\mathcal{B}$ as the set of all frequency bins.
-We first perform singleton estimation on all frequency bins.
-For each bin identified as a singleton, we remove it from $\mathcal{B}$ and add its corresponding device index estimate $\hat{k}$ to the lists of $\mathcal{L}$ and $\hat{ \mathcal{K} }$.
-Then we perform successive cancellation as follows: for each device index $k \in \mathcal{L}$, subtract its contribution to all connected bins as \eqref{eq:succ_canel}.
-Algorithm~\ref{algo:robust_bin_detect} is then performed on each connected bin.
-For every bin identified as a singelton, we remove it from $\mathcal{B}$ and add its corresponding device index estimate to the list $\mathcal{L}$ and $\hat{ \mathcal{K} }$.
-This process continues until $\mathcal{L}$ is empty.
+The overall massive access framework is described in Algorithm~\ref{algo:suuc_cancel}.
+Throughout the algorithm, we maintain three lists: $\hat{ \mathcal{K} }$ is a list storing the estimated device indices, $\mathcal{L}$ is a list of detected devices for cancellation, and $\mathcal{B}$ is a list of surviving subcarriers.
+We first detect all singleton subcarriers and identify their corresponding devices using Algorithm~\ref{algo:robust_bin_detect}.
+Then we successively cancel each identified device, potentially exposing more singletons along the way to allow more devices to be identified.
+This process continues until no singleton subcarrier is left.

-We have presented the overall framework for device identification.
-In the following, we will prove by analysis that sparse OFDM can efficiently identify the active devices.
-We will first prove the synchronous case, i.e., $M=0$, in Section~\ref{sec:proof_sync} and extend the proof to the asychronous case in Section~\ref{sec:proof_asyn}.
+We next prove that the preceding sparse OFDMA can efficiently identify the active devices and decode their messages.
+We will first prove the synchronous case ($M=0$) in Section~\ref{sec:proof_sync}, and then extend the proof to the asynchronous case in Section~\ref{sec:proof_asyn}.